Friday, December 25, 2009

 weekend festivals

 On Saturday, rainy and dreary as it was, the Brooklyn Botanical Gardens hosted their annual Chile Pepper Fiesta.
 We spent most of our time in the chile + chocolate tents, tasting from artisanal chocolatiers like Taza (incredible, authentically stone-ground chocolates) and Fine & Raw (raw, unprocessed, totally vegan, totally delicious).
 There were many other craft chocolatiers, but these were really the stand-outs in my mind.
-We left with the two-piece bon bons from Fine & Raw, a pint of horseradish pickles from Horman's Best Pickles and a
+We left with the two-piece bon bons from Fine & Raw, a pint of horseradish pickles from Horman's Best Pickles and a bag of yellow split pea fritters, kind of like Indian-spiced hush puppies.
+I cannot, for the life of me, remember the name of the vendor!

 Sunday brought the International Pickle Festival to a Lower East Side parking lot.
 The rain had the benefit of scaring off a lot of visitors from the Botanical Gardens.
 Sunday was beautiful.
 And completely packed.
 People were waiting in lines twenty deep for samples.
 My patience was tested, and ultimately, we didn't last long.
 I did manage to get my hands on some of Rick's Picks Smokra.
 SO GOOD.
 I also managed a peanut butter + pickle sandwich (better than expected) and some really amazing, barely pickled beets.
 Unfortunately, the afternoon was such a blur, I haven't retained any of the names of the different picklers.
 Such is life.